Monday, April 5, 2010

 By RANDOLPH E. SCHMID, AP Science Writer

-WASHINGTON – It turns out grandma was right: Listen to your elders. mothers and grandmothers New research indicates they are indeed wise — in knowing how to deal with conflicts and accepting life's uncertainties and change.
+WASHINGTON – It turns out grandma was right: Listen to your elders.
+New research indicates they are indeed wise — in knowing how to deal with conflicts and accepting life's uncertainties and change.

 It isn't a question of how many facts someone knows, or being able to operate a TV remote, but rather how to handle disagreements — social wisdom.